 In addition, a General Insurance Fraud Committee (GIFC) has been formed comprising prominent fraud managers from across the industry, which will provide technical support and direction for the IFB, IFED and IFR.
 The GIFC will be chaired by RSA’s Head of Financial Crime, John Beadle.

-Supervisory Board Members
+IFB Board Members

 General Insurance Fraud Committee (GIFC) Members